Frey-mond/avocados/README.md

 # Motivation
 As we all know avocados are the bane of millennials, avocado toast is too tantalizing for millennials to resist which is why they have such poor fiscal responsibility and is the reason why the middle class is shrinking.
 Or is it?
+We propose to examine avocados and their devious nature in the hopes of determing the veracity of the previous statements.

 The purpose of our analysis here is to first determine the general trends of avocados.
+We are curious about the general feel of how avocados are doing in the U.S. This is to help us establish an overall feel of our avocado dataset.

 # Dataset
 https://www.kaggle.com/datasets/valentinjoseph/avocado-sales-20152021-us-centric is an [updated dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) that contains observed avocado sales data that the [Hass Avocada Board](https://hassavocadoboard.com/) collected from 2015 to 2021.
 It was created by Valentin Joseph to add additional observations up to 2021.
 The [original dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) created by Justin Kiggins only went from 2015-2018.